Cayvogikonyo/latepoint_admin/README.md

 copy the lines on functions.php to the end of functions.php of your active theme, or to all you themes.

+PROS:
+-You log in normally.
+-Survives plugin updates.
+-Not much/server configurations

+CONS:
+-The whitelisted accounts are hardcoded.
+Adding a new whitelisted account means a file edit too -If the theme itself is updated, or changed to another theme, always check if your changes are intact.

 <!-- USAGE EXAMPLES -->
 ## Usage

 copy the lines on functions.php to the end of functions.php of your active theme, or to all you themes.

 Note: Not tested the effect of updating a theme.
-May need retouch.
+You may need to retouch functions.php

 <!-- CONTACT -->